oscarpm5/Phoebus_Engine/README.md

 * From inspector, you can display normals of faces and vertex with resizable properties (+ draw modes)

-* Dynamic grid that adjusts its size depending on the user distance.
+* Dynamic grid that adjusts its tile size depending on the user distance.

+* Components can be deleted from the inspector (if the component is able to do so).

 ## Aditional comments for the teacher:
 * A .ini file is included as it stores the information of how we want the windows to be displayed when the engine is opened for the first time.